A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 \subsubsection{Deep Poisson Factor Analysis with Sigmoid Belief Networks}

 The Poisson distribution with support over nonnegative integers is known as a natural choice to model counts.
-It is, therefore, desirable to use it as a building block for topic models \cite{LDA}.
+It is, therefore, desirable to use it as a building block for topic models, which are generally interested in word counts~\cite{LDA}.
 With this motivation, \cite{PFA} proposed a model, dubbed Poisson factor analysis (PFA), for latent nonnegative matrix factorization via Poisson distributions.

 \textbf{Poisson Factor Analysis}: PFA assumes a discrete $P$-by-$N$ matrix $\X$ containing word counts of $N$ documents with a vocabulary size of $P$ \cite{PFA,DPFA}.
-In a nutshell, PFA can be described using the following equation:

-where $\Ph$ (of size $P$-by-$K$ where $K$ is the number of topics) denotes the factor loading matrix in factor analysis with the $k$-th column $\ph_k$ encoding the importance of each word in topic $k$.
+In a nutshell, PFA can be described using the equation $\X\sim \mbox{Pois}(\Ph(\Tha\circ\H))$, where $\Ph$ (of size $P$-by-$K$ where $K$ is the number of topics) denotes the factor loading matrix in factor analysis with the $k$-th column $\ph_k$ encoding the importance of each word in topic $k$.
 The $K$-by-$N$ matrix $\Tha$ is the factor score matrix with the $n$-th column $\tha_n$ containing topic proportions for document $n$.
 The $K$-by-$N$ matrix $\H$ is a latent binary matrix with the $n$-th column $\h_n$ defining a set of topics associated with document $n$.

 Different priors correspond to different models.
 For example, Dirichlet priors on $\ph_k$ and $\tha_n$ with an all-one matrix $\H$ would recover LDA \cite{LDA} while a beta-Bernoulli prior on $\h_n$ leads to the NB-FTM model in \cite{DBLP:journals/pami/ZhouC15}.
 In \cite{DPFA}, a deep-structured prior based on sigmoid belief networks (SBN) \cite{neal1992} (an MLP variant with binary hidden units) is imposed on $\h_n$ to form a deep PFA model for topic modeling.